 Health and Human Services, Education, and Related Agencies (LHHS) Subcommittee,

-announced that she has included funding to boost Northwest Washington education
+announced that she has included funding to boost Eastern Washington education

-"In the 21st century economy, it is critical that we continue investing in local projects that train our workforce, teach our students, and boost our economy in communities throughout Northwest Washington," said Senator Murray.
-"These investments will fund community priorities like education services for foster children and health care improvements.
+"In the 21st century economy, it is critical that we continue investing in local projects that train our workforce, teach our students, and boost our economy in communities throughout Eastern Washington," said Senator Murray.
+"These investments will fund community priorities like a school-based mentor project and a water policy center.
 I was proud to fight for these local investments, and I'm going to continue working to help Washington state communities meet the needs of their families.”

 Having passed the LHHS Subcommittee, the bill will now go to the full Senate Appropriations Committee before going to the full Senate for consideration.

-following projects were included in the bill for Northwest Washington:
+following projects were included in the bill for Eastern Washington: